 Staring Anthony Howard as an efficiency expert brought into a well-meaning but bumbling moccasin factory, Spotswood is an amiable early-90s Australian comedy.
-It won a clutch of film festival awards but never really broke the film markets outside Australian, though the presence of a very young Russell Crowe alongside Howard has no doubt helped it to continue to be available on DVD.
+It won a clutch of film festival awards but never really broke the film markets outside Australia, though the presence of a very young Russell Crowe alongside Howard has no doubt helped it to continue to be available on DVD.

 The comedy is affable and the serious messages about what efficiency really means (putting people out of their jobs) and how both managers and workers have responsibility to each other are neither trivialised not stuffed down the audience’s throat over-earnestly.